 COOKING USE AND TIPS

 Chickens are such lovely animals… thinking of those poor ones confined all their life in cages only to produce eggs in unnatural conditions breaks my heart.
-There are many types of egg farming types to choose from at the grocery shop when buying a carton: battery caged, caged free, free-range, organic, certified humane or animal welfare, antibiotic free, pastured… What practice seems best to your believe is your choice.
-If you can find some eggs ethically farmed near you, this is a good way to support local business and sometimes get better access to information about the product’s provenance.
+There are many types of egg farming types to choose from at the grocery shop when buying a carton: battery-caged, caged-free, free-range, organic, certified humane or animal welfare, antibiotic-free, pastured… What practice seems best to your belief is your choice but is worth being conscious about.
+If you can find some eggs ethically farmed near you, this is a good way to support local businesses and sometimes get better access to information about the product’s provenance.
 And if you have the space, council allowance, time and interest in organic gardening, you can raise your own backyard chicken flock!
-This is probably the best way to control the quality of the hens life and the fresh eggs you crack to eat.
-Once you are done with the shell, chuck it in the compost or dry them and crush them for pest control use in the garden (to repel cheeky snails) and these can also be added to hens feed (heavily crushed) to improve their calcium intake to produce some solid new eggs.
-Backyard poultry keeping for eggs, gardening and company is all about giving and receiving and I’ll have more to tell about the adventures with backyard chickens on this blog!
+This is probably the best way to control the quality of the hen's life and the fresh eggs you crack to eat.
+Once you are done with the shell, chuck it in the compost or dry them and crush them for pest control use in the garden (to repel cheeky snails).
+These can also be added to the hen's feed (heavily crushed) to improve their calcium intake to produce some solid new eggs.
+Backyard poultry keeping for eggs, gardening and company is all about giving and receiving.
+Read about my chickens in this blog post Backyard Chookies!

-Check out my related posts, recipes and inspirations: (to come!)
+Check out my related posts, recipes and inspirations: